xelosbv/winecellar/replit.md

 ## Recent Changes

 - **January 28, 2025**: Migrated from in-memory storage to PostgreSQL database to solve data persistence issues during server restarts.
 Updated storage layer to use Drizzle ORM with proper database operations.
+- **January 28, 2025**: Implemented complete cellar designer system with customizable layout (A-E columns, 4 layers).
+Added settings navigation menu with Countries and Cellar Designer tabs.
+Users can now enable/disable individual cellar sections and dashboard adapts to show only enabled sections.
+Default setup creates A-E columns with 4 layers where 1=top and 4=bottom.

 ## System Architecture